Smart Ways to Minimize Moving Costs

 Another way to save is by boxing up your items yourself.
 Some companies charge for boxes or offer them free, but you can get free boxes at grocery stores, discount stores, furniture stores, or other places you shop.
 Just ask at the courtesy counter and check back frequently for new boxes.

-Avoid packing things you no longer need or want.
-This is a great time to declutter and pare down to what you really use and love.
-Go through everything as you are packing and either keep, donate, discard, or sell.
-To sell valuable items, try your local classifieds, Craigslist, eBay or other popular sites.
+Go through everything as you pack, keep, donate, discard, or sell.
+To sell valuable items, try Facebook Marketplace, Craigslist, eBay or other popular selling sites.
 You could also hold a garage sale or check with your local secondhand or antique stores to sell your larger items.

 Moving doesn’t have to be a nightmare.
 By getting quotes in writing and checking references, you can find a good moving company to help you transition to your new home.
 Do as much as you can yourself to minimize the cost and treat everything with a sense of humor.